 The school's latest inspection took place on 15th December, 2017 and it was judged to be 'Good' in all areas.
 Below is a link to the final report.

 The Church of All Saints, All Cannings

 The school is located close to the village church of All Saints which dates back to the 13th Century.
 The village is part of the Cannings and Redhorn Team which serves the parishes of the Vale of Pewsey.

 As well as a daily act of worship, the school celebrates its Easter, Harvest and Christmas services at the church and holds a Friday worship each month in the church.
 Representatives from the ministry team visit the school each week to conduct worship.
-The school also has three Foundation Governors on its Governing Body who are appointed by the Diocese of Salisbury.
+The school also has one Foundation Governor on its Governing Body who isappointed by the Diocese of Salisbury.